infincek/CSE-DEPT-CONF/content/_index.md

 to the rules and regulations formulated by the Government of Kerala.
 Now the institution is glistening with outstanding records in both academic and extracurricular fields backed by excellent faculty and full-fledged facilities.
-CEK is an NBA accredated and ISO 9001:2015 Certified Institution.
+CEK is an NBA accredited  and ISO 9001:2015 Certified Institution.
 {{% /home-info %}}

 {{% home-info class="primary" title="Vision" %}}